DataDog/datadog-formula/README.rst

 Datadog Formula
 ===============

-SaltStack Formula to install the Datadog Agent.
+SaltStack Formula to install the Datadog Agent and the Agent based integrations, also called Checks.
 See the full `Salt Formulas installation and usage instructions <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.

 Available States
 ================